tpope/timl/README.markdown

 # TimL

-Scheme/Lisp/whatever implementation in pure Vim, yo.
+Lisp implementation in pure Vim, yo.

+Start a repl with `:TLrepl`.

+Put files in `autoload/*.tim` and they will be automatically loaded into the corresponding namespace.

 ## Installation